VoidOne-App/VoidOne/README.md

 This is an **engineering target**, not a guaranteed specification of the current release.

-The goal is to avoid unnecessary:
+The goal is to minimize unnecessary:

 - Background services
+- Persistent processes
 - Heavy runtimes
-- Persistent processes
 - Resource-hungry components
 - Hidden workloads